A musician passing a mural of Cuba's flag. Jeremy Woodhouse/Getty Images

 20. Don’t drink the water

 The water won’t kill you, but it might give you a little queasiness or an upset stomach.
-Fortunately, bottled water is abundant and cheap.
+Fortunately, bottled water is abundant and inexpensive.
 An even better idea is to bring your own filter bottle or water purification tablets.